nimarasekh/nimarasekh/README.md

 ### Hi!
 Welcome to my GitHub Page

+I am postdoc at the Max-Planck-Institut für Mathematik in Bonn, Germany.

+There I am a mathematician primarily interested in understanding the role of <em>equalities</em> in mathematics, otherwise known as <bf>homotopy theory</bf>.

+I believe formalization of matheamtics via proof assistants can be an important step towards better understanding homotopy theory.
+As a result I have now commenced various formalization projects, including contributions to <a href="https://github.com/UniMath/UniMath">Coq UniMath</a> and <a href="https://github.com/rzk-lang"> </a>.
+More on my formalization work can be found in my repositories below!

-More general information about me can be found on my <a href="">Academic Webpage</a>.
+More general information about me and my mathematical work can be found on my <a href="https://guests.mpim-bonn.mpg.de/rasekh/">Academic Webpage</a>.

 <!--
 **nimarasekh/nimarasekh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.